ProjectLibertyLabs/siwf/docs/src/Actions/Response.md

 - `userPublicKey`: The key for the user signing this request
 - `payloads`: Signed payloads from the user
-- `credentials`: User approved verified credentials from Frequency Access (or other SIWF compatible system) such as email, phone, user keys, etc...
+- `credentials`: User approved verified credentials from Frequency Access (or other SIWF compatible services) such as email, phone, user keys, etc...

 ### `userPublicKey`